 First of all, why did I write this article?
 Because I read a recent Fidelity report on retirement.
 The report stated that retirement readiness is improving.
 This makes sense to me.

-Financial markets are at all time highs.
+Financial markets are at all-time highs.
 In addition, real estate prices have mostly recovered from the great recession.
-Finally, unemployment is at all time lows.
+Finally, unemployment is at all-time lows.
 Seems like this is a good mix of factors to improve our long term financial health.

 However, the article goes on.
-Opposite the first point, the report says “half of savers are at risk of not fully covering essential retirement expenses.”
+Opposite the first point, the report says “half of the savers are at risk of not fully covering essential retirement expenses.”
 They even have a calculator to show you how you measure up.
 There are a lot of these retirement calculators.
 Some are better than others.

 However, I always liked the simple retirement formulas because of their ease.
 They are handy “rules of thumb.”
 Most of all, easy to calculate and easy to understand.
 Because they help us quickly gauge progress on your money management.

 Here are three to consider to check your cash flow for retirement.
 In addition to a few of my thoughts on each one.

 This retirement formula says you need 80% of your pre-retirement income.
 Why 80%?
 Because some of your expenses will decrease in retirement.
 Commuting costs and work clothes are a couple that come to mind.
 College tuition bills should also be done with.
 In addition, you won’t have to save for retirement anymore.

 This one is probably the easiest to understand.
 You do not have to know your expenses.
 Just what you are earning.
 However, it assumes you spend what you make.
 And, this may or may not be a good assumption.